buesche87/infinitv/README.md

                         The Big Screen Experience
 ```

-> This theme is designed with a strong focus on htpc setups using Jellyfin Desktop as the client, while fully supporting both desktop and mobile devices.
+> This theme is designed with a strong focus on htpc setups using Jellium Desktop as the client, while fully supporting both desktop and mobile devices.

 ## Key features